home-assistant/home-assistant.io/source/_integrations/nest.markdown

 Once your developer account is set up and you have a valid `nest` entry in `configuration.yaml`, you need to connect devices with the following steps:

 1. From the Home Assistant front-end, navigate to **Configuration** then **Integrations**.
 Click **Add Integration** then locate 'Nest'.

 1. You should get redirected to Google to choose an account.
 This should be the same developer account you configured above.

 1. The *Google Nest permissions* screen will allow you to choose which devices to configure.
-You likely want to enable everything, however you can leave out any feature you do not wish to use with Home Assistant.
+You likely want to enable everything, however, you can leave out any feature you do not wish to use with Home Assistant.

     ![Screenshot of Nest permissions authorization](/images/integrations/nest/oauth_approve.png)

 1. You will get redirected back to another account selection page.
 See [Troubleshooting](#troubleshooting) below if you get a `redirect_uri_mismatch` error.

 1. You may see a warning screen that says *Google hasn't verified this app* since you just set up an un-verified developer workflow.
-Click *Advanced* then *Go to yourdomain (unsafe)* to proceed.
+Click *Advanced* then *Go to your domain (unsafe)* to proceed.

     ![Screenshot OAuth warning](/images/integrations/nest/oauth_app_verification.png)